Tony Gleeson (2011)

 MEN’S CRICKET :

-I was only able to play one year of Men’s Cricket with the Dragons at that was in the 1977-78 season.
+I was only able to play one year of Men’s Cricket with the Dragons and that was in the 1977-78 season.
 Back then, I was still in the process of trying to establish my career as a District Building Inspector with the Sydney City Council, while at the same time supporting a wife and 3 very young children, plus working as a builder nearly every weekend, so regretfully, I could not continue as a player.
 I just couldn’t fit it all in.

 But thanks to the likes of Alf Lemmon, Mick Alewood, Steve Gorry, Steve Messiter, and other good cricketer team mates, I was lucky enough to go out a comp winner that year.